kserve/modelmesh-serving/docs/configuration/tls.md

 When TLS is enabled for the external inferencing interface, all of the ModelMesh Serving internal (intra-Pod) communication will be secured using the same certificates.
 The internal links will use mutual TLS regardless of whether client authentication is required for the external connections.

-There are various ways to generate TLS certificates, below are steps on how to do this using OpenSSL or CertManager.
+There are various ways to generate TLS certificates.
+Below are steps on how to do this using OpenSSL or CertManager.

 ## Generating TLS Certificates for Dev/Test using OpenSSL

-To create a SAN key/cert for TLS, use command:
+To create a SAN key/cert for TLS, use the following command:

 ```shell
 openssl req -x509 -newkey rsa:4096 -sha256 -days 3560 -nodes -keyout example.key -out example.crt -subj '/CN=modelmesh-serving' -extensions san -config openssl-san.config
 ```

-Where the contents of `openssl-san.config` look like:
+Where the contents of `openssl-san.config` include:

 ```
 [ req ]